 - Take your samples and return asap in the freepost envelope

-- Get your results by text (normally within 4 working days)
+- Get your results by text (normally within 10 days)

-- Book in for treatment (if needed) online or by phone
+- Book in for treatment (if needed) by phone.

 How do I check if I'm eligible and order a kit?